“Sustainable Energy Futures: Denmark”

 3 credits, Upper Division.
 Enrollment open to undergraduate and graduate students.
 Contact [email protected] for more information about counting this course toward the Sustainable Energy Interdisciplinary Minor, Ecosystem Science and Sustainability Major (if paired with E339: Literature of the Earth to count for the ESS Professional Development & Engagement requirement), Environmental Affairs Minor, The CSU Honors Program.

-Final: February 15, 2023 **Please note that this program filled by the priority deadline last year, and we did not accept applications after December 1.**
+Final Application Deadline: February 15, 2024 **Please note that this program filled by the priority deadline for the past two years.**